compsecmonkey/Reading-List/README.md

 ### Currently On Deck

 * Ministers at War: Winston Churchill and His War Cabinet :heavy_minus_sign: Jonathan Schneer
+* The Last Warrior: Andrew Marshall and the Shaping of Modern American Defense Strategy :heavy_minus_sign: Andrew Krepinevich, Barry Watts

 ### Table of Contents